-Mushrooms are loved worldwide and a primary staple in many different cuisines.
+Mushrooms are loved worldwide and are a primary staple in many different cuisines.
 It’s easy to see why because the possibilities are endless!
 With countless varieties, textures, and flavors, mushrooms come in all shapes and sizes.
 They also happen to be an amazing meat substitute for those looking to add more veggies to their diet.
 We dove right into the Food Monster App and found 15 dishes where mushrooms are the star.

 This Creamy Mushroom and Dumpling Soup by Caroline Doucet is the result of the cold temperatures and longer nights.
 Think of it as a cross between a creamy mushroom soup and a French onion soup; topped with dumplings!
 It’s filled with all the good stuff, yet prepared in under an hour.